Estimated reading time: 5 minutes

 There is nothing more discouraging than for employees to expose internal issues only to learn that issues are never addressed.

-It is better to not ask the question than to learn about challenges employees are having and not either fixing them or explain “why” things cannot be fixed.
+It is better to not ask the question than to learn about challenges employees are having and not either fix them or explain “why” things cannot be fixed.

 Department managers, like employees, go to work every day with the intention of doing a good job.